-You can purchase pre-made encaustic medium or you can make your own.
+Pre-made encaustic medium can readily be purchased but you will save money if you make it yourself.
 Many artists buy the raw materials and make their own.
 Here’s what you need to know to make your own encaustic wax medium – materials and step-by-step instructions.

 Encaustic medium is made with filtered beeswax and damar resin crystals.
 Synthetic waxes are commercially available, but beeswax is the type of wax that is traditionally used for encaustic art.

-Damar resin is a hard natural tree resin sourced from deciduous trees.
-The trees are not damaged by the extraction process, it is comparable to tapping trees for maple syrup.
+Damar resin is a hard natural tree resin sourced from trees in East Asia and India.
+It is a sticky sap that oozes from the tree, the trees are not damaged by the extraction process.
 To prepare encaustic medium, damar resin crystals are added to beeswax.
 Do not use damar varnish.

-The addition of damar resin crystals makes the medium more durable than beeswax alone and also serves to harden it and raise its melting temperature.
+The addition of damar resin crystals makes the medium more durable than beeswax alone and hardens it and raises its melting temperature.
 Adding damar resin allows the encaustic painting to be buffed to a higher, more translucent sheen and helps prevent bloom (a white cloud on the surface).

-Encaustic medium is available in a variety of forms, as:
+Encaustic medium is available to buy in a variety of forms, as:

 - ready-to-use encaustic paints (medium is premixed with colour pigment) in tins, blocks or sticks